-Thank you for purchasing the Geolux LX-80-15 10 Hz non-contact oceanographic radar sensor!
+Thank you for purchasing the Geolux LX-80S snow level sensor!
 We have put together the experience of our engineers, the domain knowledge of our customers, the enthusiasm of our team, and the manufacturing excellence to deliver this product to you.

 You may freely rely on our field-proven radar technology.
-The use of top-quality components and advanced signal processing algorithms ensures that the Geolux oceanographic radar sensor can be used in various applications and environments.
+The use of top-quality components and advanced signal processing algorithms ensures that the Geolux snow level sensor can be used in various applications and environments.